 It has been such a pleasure to be part of the SVF family since 1998.
 I started as the 4th grade teacher fresh out of college and have enjoyed learning and growing with the students and staff over the years.
 I also spent 4 years as the computer teacher/tech coordinator, but I am delighted to return to 4th and 5th grade.
 I am a native of Cincinnati, growing up in Delhi and attending Catholic schools for most of my academic career.
 I graduated from Mount St. Joe in 1997 and earned my Masters from XU in 2008.
 Teaching in a Catholic school is a privilege I thank God for everyday.
 I have enjoyed working with so many great students and families, and hope to continue for many years to come.

-I am excited to be joining the SVF staff as the 5th grade homeroom teacher!
-I earned a Bachelor of Science Degree with a double major in Elementary Education and Deaf Education from Northern Illinois University.
-I also earned a Master's Degree in Reading Education from NIU.
+I am excited to be the 5th grade homeroom teacher!
 My teaching experience includes teaching five year old deaf children as well as teaching children in grades 2-5 in both public and private schools.
-My husband and I have two young adult children who are the recipients of Catholic education.
-Having attended a small Catholic school, I feel home at SVF and look forward to being part of a vibrant learning community.
+Having attended a small Catholic school, I am thankful to be able to teach at a Catholic school.
+I teach both 4th and 5th graders and enjoy their enthusiasm for learning new things.

 My name is Michele Frost and I am proud to serve as the junior high language arts and French teacher at St. Vincent Ferrer School.
 I am a graduate of The Ohio State University with a Bachelor of Science degree in English and French education (GO BUCKS!).
 Teaching here at St. Vincent Ferrer is my dream job!
 Our loving atmosphere created by compassionate faculty and staff members, along with dedicated students and families, truly makes it a joy to come to school each day.
 I saw evidence of this even before I became a member of the SVF faculty, as all of my four children were beneficiaries of the high-quality educational foundation SVF offers its students.
 We are a well-kept secret in the heart of Kenwood-a small school with big accomplishments-and I am honored to be a part of the SVF tradition.